awslabs/fhir-works-on-aws-deployment/README.md

 **Retrieving an access token using aws.cognito.signin.user.admin**

-A Cognito OAuth access token can be obtained using the following command substituting all variables with their values from `INFO_OUTPUT.yml` or by using the `serverless info --verbose` command.
+A Cognito OAuth access token can be obtained using the following command substituting all variables with their values from `Info_Output.log` or by using the `serverless info --verbose` command.
 +	For Windows, enter:
 ```sh
 scripts/init-auth.py <CLIENT_ID> <REGION>